inno-devops-labs/S25-core-course-labs/monitoring/LOGGING.md

 ## Docker Compose Configuration

-I created this Docker Compose file to define my entire logging stack, which includes my application containers (<em1999jay/python-app>
- and <em1999jay/moscow-time-app-node>), Loki, Promtail, and Grafana.
+I created this Docker Compose file to define my entire logging stack, which includes my application containers (```sh em1999jay/python-app>``` and ```sh em1999jay/moscow-time-app-node```), Loki, Promtail, and Grafana.
 I set up a custom network named "loki" and configured each service with the necessary port mappings, volume mounts, and logging options.
 I also used the json-file logging driver with a custom tag format ({{.ImageName}}|{{.Name}}) to ensure Promtail can extract labels efficiently.

 ```yaml